cobapen/sphinx-theme-mochi/_sources/Pages/usage.md.txt

     page3.md
 ```

-A document usually contains one or more subsections.
-This toctree cache (a tree-structured information) will show up in the sidebar navtree.
-A document can contain another toctree directive (nested toctree).
-This toctree will be merged to the parent toctree.
+A document usually contain one or more subsections.
+Sphinx internally builds a toctree (a tree-structured information), and if the document has a toctree directive, sphinx will scan those documents as well.
+Nested toctree will be merged to the parent.
+The final toctree will show up in the left sidebar navigation.

 Typical options for the navtrees are: `numbered`, `titlesonly` and `caption`.
 For more details, check this page: [](./usage_nav.md)